-With the success of the huge mall/amusement centers throughout the country, the idea of combining amusement centers with shopping facilities is taking hold.
+With the success of the huge mall/amusement centers throughout the country, the idea of combining amusement centers with shopping facilities is becoming more popular.
 Shopping centers are increasingly becoming "town centers", which is what the original planners had in mind for these facilities in the beginning.